-In May 2011, the IASB issued IFRS 10 Consolidated Financial Statements, IFRS 11 Joint Arrangements and IFRS 12 Disclosure of Interests in Other Entities.
+In May 2014 and December 2014, the IASB issued IFRS 11 Joint Arrangements and IFRS 12 Disclosure of Interests in Other Entities.
 The Company does not believe the changes resulting from these new standards are relevant to its financial statements.
+These standards are effective for annual periods beginning on or after January 1, 2016.

-In June 2011, the IASB issued amendments to IAS 1 Presentation of Financial Statements and IAS 19 Employee Benefits.
+In December 2014, the IASB issued amendments to IAS 1 Presentation of Financial Statements.
 The Company does not believe the changes resulting from these amendments are relevant to its financial statements.